To configure all areas of the system, you need to look under the top-level Settings menu.

-There are a number of “special” location filters, which correspond to animals outside the shelter with particular movements that you may wish to let your users see:
+There are a number of “special” location filters, which correspond to animals outside the shelter that you may wish to let your users see.

 Roles can be assigned to individual users and represent sets of permissions.
 When you edit a role, ASM will show you a huge number of tickboxes to determine what any user with that role is allowed to do within the system.